 Part (c) says that attention paid to the more frequented source is decreasing in the correlation ρ .
-Thus, when attributes are positively correlated-as in our example, where negligence increases the probability of corruption and vice versa-attention is more equal across the sources, and the strategic advantage conferred to the source with the more uncertain attribute is lower.
+Thus, when attributes are positively correlated-as in our example, where carelessness increases the probability of corruption and vice versa-attention is more equal across the sources, and the strategic advantage conferred to the source with the more uncertain attribute is lower.
 In contrast, when attributes are negatively correlated-so that a higher level on one attribute implies a lower value on the other-then initial asymmetries are exaggerated in equilibrium, and the amount of attention paid to the sources becomes more unequal.
-To the best of our knowledge, this relationship between the direction of correlation, and how competitive the setting is, has not been noted.30 Finally, Part (d) says that the share of attention is independent of the sources' common discount rate.31
+To the best of our knowledge, this relationship between the direction of correlation, and how competitive the informational environment is, has not been noted.

 Our final result in this section is about the overall quality of information, and how this depends on the primitives.
-In equilibrium, the sampling procedure described in Proposition 2 leads to posterior variances about ω approximately given by $\frac{(\zeta_1^ + \zeta_2^)^2}{t}$ at large times $t.^{32}$ Thus, the sum of standard deviations $\zeta_1^ + \zeta_2^$ is an appropriate measure of aggregate noise in equilibrium.
+The sampling procedure described in Proposition 1 leads to posterior variances about ω approximately given by $\frac{(\zeta_1^ + \zeta_2^)^2}{t}$ at large times t.24 Thus, the sum of standard deviations $\zeta_1^ + \zeta_2^$ is an appropriate measure of aggregate noise in equilibrium.

 Corollary 6 (Informativeness of News).
-Equilibrium aggregate noise level, $\zeta_1^ + \zeta_2^$
+Equilibrium aggregate noise level, $\zeta_1^ + \zeta_2^$,

-- (a) is decreasing in the discount rate r; - (b) is increasing in the prior variance σ_1 if $\sigma_1 \geq \sigma_2$ (and otherwise increasing in σ_2); - (c) is decreasing in the prior correlation ρ .
+- (a) is decreasing in the discount rate r; - (b) is increasing in c if the prior covariance matrix is parametrized as $c \cdot \Sigma$; - (c) is decreasing in the prior correlation ρ .